raphaelaussenac/Forest-Landscape/README.md

 # Goal
-Assign a species composition to 25*25m forest cells over the Bauges region from LIDAR data and NFI plots.
+Assign trees (specifying their species and size) to all 25*25m forest cells over the Bauges region from LIDAR data and NFI plots.